xgastaldi/shake-shake/README.md

 This repository contains the code for the paper [Shake-Shake regularization of 3-branch residual networks](https://openreview.net/forum?id=HkO-PCmYl&noteId=HkO-PCmYl).

-The code is based on [fb.resnet.torch] (https://github.com/facebook/fb.resnet.torch).
+The code is based on [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).

 ## Table of Contents
 1. [Introduction](#introduction)